MukitCSTE/UVicSENG360Labs/lab10/index.md

 # Part 1: Tor #

-Tor is a Web browser that anonymises where you are located.
+Tor is a Web browser that anonymizes where you are located.

 1. Download it into your home directory: [https://www.torproject.org/download/download-easy.html.en](https://www.torproject.org/download/download-easy.html.en) Use the 64-bit version.
-It is statically compiled, so you can simply download and uncompress it with the tar command (it uses xz compression)
+It is statically compiled, so you can simply download and uncompress it with the tar command (it uses xz compression).
+Alternatively, you can grab a copy of it on our shared folder in `/seng/seng360/lab10/tor-browser-linux64-6.0.6_en-US.tar.xz`
 2. Run it.
 As you can see, it is relatively spartan compared to Chrome and Firefox.
 3. Check your IP address both in Tor and in Chrome or Firefox.
 There are various web site where you can do this.
 For example: [http://www.whatismyip.com/](http://www.whatismyip.com/)